Jacksonville Zoo and Gardens: Plains of East Africa

-The first major exhibit that guests encounter.
-The exhibit is primarily viewed from an elevated walkway giving guests a bird's eye view of the animals.
-The exhibit was renovated and expanded in 1996.
+The first major exhibit that guests experience from the main entrance.
+The following is primarily viewed from an elevated walkway, giving guests a bird's eye view of the animals.
+The attraction was first expanded upon in 1996, with frequent refurbishments being made in the years since.

-Flamingos and warthogs are among the first animals guests encounter.
-The zoo was the first in North America to successfully breed southern ground hornbills.
+Flamingos, giant tortoises, and warthogs are among the first animals that guests encounter when they enter the complex; with the first of two stations for the zoo’s train being a key focal point.

-Bongos and duikers are found in a center pen that is spacious and tree-shaded.
-This exhibit has become a home for a large breeding colony for the highly endangered wood stork, native to Florida.
+The zoo's breeding herd of bongos are found in a centralized pen that is spacious and tree-shaded.
+Every year, this exhibit has become a nesting hub for a large breeding colony of the threatened wood storks, which are native to Florida.